shaloo/docs.arcana/docs/auth/custom-wallet-ui.md

 ## 6. Plug in Custom Wallet UI

-Once user onboarding logic is in place, add code to wire your custom wallet UI by using the standard Ethereum EIP-1193 provider, the `AuthProvider` created when the app is integrated with the {{config.extra.arcana.sdk_name}}.
+Once user onboarding logic is in place, add code to wire your custom wallet UI to enable wallet operations.

-Call appropriate JSON-RPC functions and the supported Web3 wallet operations for the blockchain network using the `AuthProvider`.
-Add code to display appropriate UI notifications and allow the users to approve or reject the blockchain request.
+* Issue Wallet Ops
+* Manage User Control
+* Export Private Key

+###  Issue Wallet Ops

+During app integration with {{config.extra.arcana.sdk_name}}, an `AuthProvider` is created.
+This provider is a standard Ethereum EIP-1193 provider.
+It facilitates wallet interactions with the blockchain.
+Use `AuthProvider` to call the [JSON-RPC APIs](https://ethereum.org/en/developers/docs/apis/json-rpc/) and handle [[evm-web3-wallet-ops|Web3 wallet operations for the selected chains]].
+Add code to trigger wallet actions like sending transactions, signing messages, and executing contract calls.

 ??? an-info "Sample Code"